mlanders4/IntroEmailApplication/README.md

 4. Open the project in Visual Studio Code and navigate to `Program.cs`.

-5. Modify the *name*, *email address*, *username*, and *password* (there are `TODO` comments showing you where to update the code) and run the console application.
+5. Modify the *name*, *email address*, *username*, and *password* (there are `TODO` comments showing you where to update the code).

+6. Run the program by opening a terminal instance in the `IntroEmailApplication/IntroEmailApplication` directory and running the following command:

+    ```bash
+    dotnet run
+    ```

+    Send an email and ensure that the program works correctly.

-6. Add `try-catch` blocks where appropriate.
+7. Add `try-catch` blocks where appropriate.

-7. Add meaningful comments to the code.
+8. Add meaningful comments to the code.

-8. Take some time to hover over the various classes used and get comfortable with Intellisense in Visual Studio Code.
+9. Take some time to hover over the various classes used and get comfortable with Intellisense in Visual Studio Code.
 Turn in the `Program.cs` file when you are done.

 ## Advanced Exercise (Optional)